NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/server_image.md

 # Data Source: ncloud_server_image

 To create a server instance (VM), you should select a server image.
-This data source get a server image.
+This data source gets a server image.

 ## Example Usage